 1. Just because a transit system is available well into the night, doesn’t mean you want to use it at all hours.

 I’ve ridden the NYC subway as late as 11:00 pm, but I wouldn’t ride it everywhere at that hour.
-In Mexico City we paid for cabs after about 6:00 at night even though the subways ran later.
+And in Mexico City we took cabs after about 6:00 at night even though the subways ran later.

 Ask your hotel concierge or another knowledgeable local how late you can safely take public trains and buses.